River Eamont Walk

 Walk Summary

-This circular walk follows the River Eamont as it winds through open fields.
-A perfect spot for dogs to paddle and explore.
+This circular River Eamont walk follows the beautiful River Eamont as it winds through open fields near Penrith.
+The River Eamont is a perfect spot for dogs to paddle and explore along its peaceful banks.

-Around the halfway mark, the route passes the striking ruins of Brougham Castle, steeped in centuries of history and an ideal photo stop.
+Around the halfway mark, the route passes the striking ruins of Brougham Castle beside the River Eamont, steeped in centuries of history and an ideal photo stop.
 From there, a quiet country road leads to Brougham Hall, a medieval fortified courtyard with picnic tables and a welcoming, dog-friendly café serving excellent coffee and cake.

 The final stretch takes you over Eamont Bridge and finishes just outside the Beehive Pub, making this a relaxed and rewarding outing with plenty of places to pause and soak up the charm of the area.